Care Guide

 If you see a dog:

-1. Ideally cross the road โ€” this is always the first move and it works every time.
+1. Ideally just cross the road โ€” this is always the first move and it works every time.
 She might be locked in on the dog to begin with, but she actually seems to like the crossing plan once get her attention and start moving.

-It sounds more high-maintenance than it is in practice.
-Most walks are completely fine โ€” this is just for when one appears closer than she can handle.
+I think the above makes it all sound more high-maintenance than it is in practice.
+Thankfully, most walks are completely fine!
+This is just for when a dog does appear closer than she can handle.

 Other people